OnionIoT/documentation/.github/ISSUE_TEMPLATE/documentation-Article-Tasklist.md

 ## **Approved for Production Column: List of Subtasks**
 - [ ] Subtask 1(Workflow Reference 8): Technical writer has sent Pull Request.
-- [ ] Subtask 2(Workflow Reference 9): SME has comitted the document to the repo.
+- [ ] Subtask 2(Workflow Reference 9): SME has committed the document to the repo.
 - SME moves the ticket to "Completed" column.